JCQuintas/ni18n/README.md

 # Ni18n

-Is an easy to use integration for [Next.js](https://nextjs.org/) to enable [i18next](https://www.i18next.com/) translations on your application with support for SSR and SSG.
+Is an easy to use integration for [Next.js](https://nextjs.org/) to enable [i18next](https://www.i18next.com/) translations on your application with support for SSR, SSG and Client translation loading.

 <img src="./.github/assets/logo.svg" />